LayZeeDK/LayZeeDK/README.md

 - 🌟 2x [GitHub Star](https://stars.github.com/profiles/layzeedk/)
 - 🦸‍♂️ Angular Hero of Education 2021 at [ngAwards](https://ngpoland.pl/) for authoring [📗 Accelerating Angular Development with Ivy](https://www.packtpub.com/product/accelerating-angular-development-with-ivy/9781800205215)
 - ⚔️ [Battle of the Frameworks 2021](https://www.crowdcast.io/e/botf2021) representing Angular
+- 🏖️ World Summit Award (WSA) 2015: Nominated in the category *Culture & Tourism* with the project *Mere Kirke for Pengene* (*More Church for the same Money*).
+Issued by World Summit on the Information Society.

 I especially enjoy the community support that lead to most of these awards, my personal success, motivation, and making my wife and daughters proud.